 In Nigeria, there are some many projects that have been undertaking without essential planning and the development of a simple business plan.
 A well-written business plan is essential to the success of a Large project for several reasons.

 It requires that the new project owner thoroughly think through all the steps that need to be followed to develop a successful project before construction starts.

 It requires the new business owner to answer the critical questions: Who will manage the project upon completion and will they have all the skills and experience to make it profitable?
 Will there be enough customers who will buy the project’s products or services?
 How much can be charged for these products or services, and will the business be able to compete?
 Where will the start-up money come from?
 How long before the business/project turns a profit?
 What will be the risks and how will the risks be addressed?

-The well written business plan for large projects is also a tool to obtain financing for business.
-It demonstrates to lenders, investors, or grant sources that the project idea has a good chance to succeed, and that their money won’t be lost in a failed venture.
-And finally, a good large project business plan is the roadmap for the owners and management to follow.
+The well-written business plan for large projects is also a tool to obtain financing for business.
+It demonstrates to lenders, investors, or grant sources that the project idea has a good chance to succeed and that their money won’t be lost in a failed venture.
+And finally, a good large project business plan is the roadmap for the owners and managers to follow.
 If the new business project idea is falling short of its projected revenues or if expenses are exceeding what was predicted, it gives management the opportunities to make adjustments before it is too late.

 The minimum elements of a good large project business plan outline are:

 This section demonstrates a thorough understanding of the Industry and how the proposed large project will be set up to operate within the Industry.
 It should also address the new project company’s strengths and weaknesses in the Industry.

 This section should discuss how the proposed products and/or services the project would create will distinguish themselves in the marketplace.
 What is unique or better?
 How will they be produced?
 How do they address a market opportunity?